rjbi-ftmh/rjbi-ftmh.github.io/about.markdown

 comments: false
 ---

 <b> Hello everyone; My name is Fatemeh Rajabi and this is my Website!
-You can find detailed stories and my journey for every field trip.
+I've included the detailed stories and my journey for every field trip.
 For the best user experience, please visit my site on your PC. </b>

 ## **Summary**